Healthdirect Free Australian health advice you can count on.

 If they need to do a biopsy, they will remove a small sample of tissue to send to the laboratory.
 This will likely feel like pressure or a slight pinch.
 It might take up to 2 weeks for the biopsy results to come back.

-What to expect after a colposcopy
+What should I expect after a colposcopy?

 After a colposcopy without a biopsy, you can carry on normal activities right away.